PietroGiancristofaro2001/Ego4D-NLQ-Project/README.md

 ## 4. How to Run the Project

 The entire workflow is managed through the **Google Colab notebooks** in the `/notebooks` directory.
 It is highly recommended to run them in a Colab environment with GPU acceleration enabled.
+The notebooks are structured in a simple way, it's only needed to run all cells sequentially.

 ### 4.1.
 Notebook 01: Exploratory Data Analysis